Cohomology and crossed modules extension of Hom-Leibniz-Rinehart algebras: Abstract

 \section{Abstract}

-In this paper, we introduce the notion of crossed module for Hom-Leibniz-Rinehart algebras and cat$^1$-Hom-Leibniz-Rinehart algebras.
-A detailed study on its construction from the Hom-actions and semi-direct products is given.
-We prove that there is a one-to-one correspondence between crossed modules of Hom-Leibniz-Rinehart algebras and cat$^1$-Hom-Leibniz-Rinehart algebras.
-Finally, categorical properties of Hom-Leibniz-Rinehart crossed modules are investigated.
+In this paper, we introduce the concept of crossed module for Hom-Leibniz-Rinehart algebras.
+We study the cohomology and extension theory of Hom-Leibniz-Rinehart algebras.
+It is proved that there is one-to-one correspondence between equivalence classes of abelian extensions of Hom-Leibniz-Rinehart algebras and the elements of second cohomology group.
+Furthermore, we prove that there is a natural map from $\alpha$-crossed modules extension of Hom-Leibniz-Rinehart algebras to the third cohomology group of Hom-Leibniz-Rinehart algebras.